 Still in the Ronco Maso region, at an altitude between 250 and 300 metres, there is what could be called the secret garden where the Azienda Agricola Platinetti (Platinetti farm) carries out part of its productive activity.

-La Vigna del Guido (Vineyard of Guido), a great-uncle of the current owners who recently passed away: a century-old vineyard, on the first hill overlooking Ghemme, the only one left in a village where the historical viticulture of majorina on the hills between Boca and Maggiora is still practiced.
+Il Guido, a great-uncle of the current owners who recently passed away: a century-old vines, on the first hill overlooking Ghemme, the only one left in a village where the historical viticulture of "Maggiorina" on the hills between Boca and Maggiora is still practiced.

-Perfected by Antonelli in the early 1900s, the majorina cultivation represents the implementation of spires and verticalisation into the country life of the passion of the great Piedmontese architect.
+Perfected by Antonelli architect (his most famous works are the Mole Antonelliana in Turin) in the early 1900s, the majorina cultivation represents the implementation of spires and verticalisation into the country life of the passion of the great Piedmontese architect.
 Like small Antonellian vegetal piers, majorina included three or four vines planted very close to the middle of a square and supported in growth towards the cardinal points by eight chestnut poles driven into the ground.
 A system already widespread among peasants, but perfected by Antonelli in plant engineering in order to favour its resistance especially when, near the harvest, the weight of the bunches became so significant as to threaten the stability of the entire structure.
 With time, however, the exclusively manual processes required by the majorina system decreed their progressive disappearance.

 A priceless vineyard, pure agronomic archeology, historical testimony of a bygone country life.